 Trick: Lauren, I'm sorry.

 Lauren: Keep your apologies.
 If you want to help me, you'll write a new Fae future that I'm not a part of.

 There's also a failed one.
-Lauren finally kills Thane (after said torture), Amara while happy Thane is dead is deeply upset that Lauren killed him.
-She feels that Fae who sacrificed himself to resurrect Lauren (who was also her brother) was of a pure and superior fae, and that Lauren has destroyed said purity by killing someone.
+Lauren finally kills Thane (after said torture); Amara, while happy that Thane is dead, is deeply upset that Lauren killed him.
+She feels that a Fae who sacrificed himself to resurrect Lauren (who was also her brother) was of a pure and superior fae, and that Lauren has destroyed said purity by killing someone.
 It comes off as petty and arrogant given everything that has happened, which was likely intentional.

 Mikoto: "Mai… What… happened here?"

 Mai: "Don't play dumb, Mikoto!
 You killed Bachiko and Meiko, don't you remember?"

 Mikoto: "I did?
 I don't remember.
 I saw you… in trouble… and the next thing I knew, the two of them disappeared."